ajan890/Notes/PSYCH 10/Week 1.md

 ## Schools of thought in Psychology

 ### Structuralism vs. Functionalism
-<strong>Structuralism</strong> is the attempt to analyse conscious experience by breaking it down into basic elements.  <em>How is the mind structured?</em><br>
+<strong>Structuralism</strong> is the attempt to analyze conscious experience by breaking it down into basic elements.  <em>How is the mind structured?</em><br>
    * Structuralism was inspired by chemistry.
 Like molecules with specific properties are made of elements, Wilhelm Wundt and Edward Titchener believed that all feelings are a combination of certain base feelings called <strong>sensations</strong>.<br>
    * <strong>Introspection</strong>, or the subjective observation of one's own experiences, was used.
-For example, an apple can be characterized by some sensations, such as crunch and juicyness, described by how people experience it themselves.<br>
+For example, an apple can be characterized by some sensations, such as crunch and juiciness, described by how people experience it themselves.<br>
    * The problem with this is that experience is very subjective, and it is difficult to access subconscious aspects of cognition.<br>

 <strong>Functionalism</strong> is the study of the purpose and function of behaviors and mental processes.<br>